Smoke from wildfires in Central and Northern California drifted into Southern California, creating a hazy scene throughout the region.

-Wind can carry smoke and ash form Southern California's wildfires for miles, creating a health hazard that can affect the entire region.
+Wind can carry smoke and ash form California's wildfires for miles, creating a health hazard that can affect the entire region, state and other parts of the country.

 It's important to know the potential health effects.